dmorrill10/dmorrill10.github.io/index.md

 ## Currently

-Ph.D student at The University of Alberta.
-Research interests include game theory, online learning, reinforcement learning, and deep learning.
-In particular, methods to scale techniques that solve or play imperfect information games up to human-scale games.
+Ph.D student at The University of Alberta studying game theoretic robust learning and optimization algorithms.
+Research interests lie in the fields of game theory, online learning, reinforcement learning, and deep learning.

 ## Education